tomgxz/Kraken/REPORT.md

   In summary, the problem that this website builder aims to solve is to provide an easy-to-use, drag-and-drop website builder for individuals and small businesses, which can be easily customised to their specific needs and optimised for different devices without requiring technical expertise.
 This will greatly benefit users by allowing them to create a professional and functional website that meets their business goals and reflects their brand without needing a background in technology or coding.

 ### Stakeholders
-  The clients for this solution could be a wide range of individuals or organisations looking to create a website without the need for technical competency or dedicating large amounts of time to it.
+  The clients for this solution consist of a wide range of individuals/organisations looking to create a website with minimal technical or time requirements.

-  Some potential clients could include:
+  For example, categories of potential clients could include:
-  - Individuals: People who want to create a personal website, such as a blog, portfolio, or online resume.
+  - Individuals: Personal websites can include blogs, portfolios, or resumes.
-  - Small businesses: Owners or managers of small businesses who want to create a website for their business, such as an online store or service provider website.
+  - Small businesses: Managers or owners of small businesses can create service provider websites and online stores, or simple websites that show off what their business is capable of.
-  - Entrepreneurs: Entrepreneurs who want to create a website for their startup or new business venture.
+  - Entrepreneurs: Entrepeneurs can often be assisted by a good looking website for their startup or business venture that successfully manages to capture the spirit of their ideas.
-  - Non-profit organisations: Non-profit organisations that want to create a website to promote their mission and raise awareness.
+  - Non-profit organisations: Non-profit organisations that want to create a website that raise awareness of their cause and encourage people to support them.
-  - Freelancers: Freelancers and independent contractors who want to create a website to showcase their work and promote their services.
+  - Freelancers: Freelancers and independent contractors may wish to create a websites that showcase their work and promote their services.

   The stakeholders are divided in two main groups: those who have some technical knowledge and can help with alpha-testing and feedback, and those who are not very technically literate, as that is the target audience of this solution.
 Having two groups will mean I get a variety of useful feedback when developing and beta-testing.